niranjanbala/remoteinbound.com/NETLIFY_DEPLOYMENT_GUIDE.md

 4. **Database Status**: Check Supabase project status
 5. **Clear Cache**: Try a fresh deploy

-The RemoteInbound platform should now be fully functional in production! 🚀
+The Remote Inbound platform should now be fully functional in production! 🚀